decred/dcrd/lru/README.md

 A least-recently-used (LRU) cache is a cache that holds a limited number of items with an eviction policy such that when the capacity of the cache is exceeded, the least-recently-used item is automatically removed when inserting a new item.
-The meaining of used in this implementation is either accessing the item via a lookup or adding the item into the cache, including when the item already exists.
+The meaning of used in this implementation is either accessing the item via a lookup or adding the item into the cache, including when the item already exists.

 ## External Use

-This package has intentionally been designed so it can be used as a standalone package for any projects needing to make use of a well-test and conccurrent safe least-recently-used cache with near O(1) performance characteristics for lookups, inserts, and deletions.
+This package has intentionally been designed so it can be used as a standalone package for any projects needing to make use of a well-tested and concurrent safe least-recently-used cache with near O(1) performance characteristics for lookups, inserts, and deletions.

 ## Installation and Updating